 Vote of confidence in Theresa May – December 2018

 On 12 December, a vote of confidence in Theresa May was brought forward by her own party.
 The vote saw 117 Conservative MPs move against her, but she prevailed with 200 voting in her favour.
-Now, the prime minster is exempt from challenges from within her own party until December 2019, but her government could still face a motion of no confidence from the House of Commons, should a majority of MPs back the idea.
+That meant that the prime minister was exempt from challenges from within her own party until December 2019.

 Theresa May’s deal is defeated – January 2019